 A good way to understand how accounting entries function is to think of Newton’s third law of motion: for every action, there is an equal and opposite reaction.
 Using that logic, each time a transaction of any sort happens within your company, at least two accounts are affected by it.

 If you purchase new machinery for your manufacturing business, your company’s assets go up by the value of the machinery.
 That’s the first account that’s affected.
 The equal and opposite entry is that your company’s cash goes down (as it was spent in purchasing the asset).

-Maintaining your accounting module revolves around these three main transactions.
+Maintaining your accounting module revolves around billing and invoicing transactions